aaradhayasingh811/ArchitechX/README.md

 # ArchitechX
 ![alt text](logo.png)

 **ArchitechX** is an architectural design platform that automates the creation of custom building layouts.
-By inputting simple requirements (e.g., room dimensions, floors, and styles), users receive **instant, optimized 3D and 2D floor plans** with real-time editing capabilities.
+By inputting simple requirements (e.g., room dimensions, floors, and styles), users receive **instant, optimized 3D and 2D floor plans** with real-time editing capabilities and an integrated **Vastu Consultant chatbot** for traditional design guidance.

 ---